remstos/React-Parse/README.md

 Now you have a working sample React Project, go to `src/js/stores/ParseConfig.json` to enter you Parse App keys.
 This sample project is a blog showing a list of Post.
 To see it working, go on you Parse App and create a class `Post` with 3 colums : `title`, `content`and `name`

+# Working example
+You can see a fully working example of what it looks like -> (My internship blog)[http://blog.remisantos.com]

 # Built with
 What's in the box
 * ReactJS